earthstar-project/earthstar/README.md

 ![](docs/earthstar-data-model.png)

-### Scope
+## Scope, typical usage

-Each user will have their own instance of a Earthstar database, maybe in their browser or embedded in an Electron app.
-There might also be some on cloud servers.
-These databases can sync with each other across HTTP or duplex stream connections.
+Each user will have their own instance of an Earthstar database, maybe in their browser or embedded in an Electron app.
+There might also be some instances on cloud servers ("pubs").
+The databases can sync with each other across HTTP or duplex stream connections.

 Each database instance can hold a subset of the entire data, specified by a query such as "paths starting with a certain substring", "paths written after a certain timestamp", etc.

-A "workspace" is a collection of data which is sync'd across database instances.
-It's similar to a Slack workspace -- a collection of related people and data.
-To join a workspace you need to know its unique ID, which is a random string.

-### Security

-Each author is identified by a public key.

-Data updates are signed by the author, so it's safe for untrusted peers to help host and propagate data.
-(Soon) you will also be able to encrypt data so untrusted peers can host it without reading it.
+The universe of data is divided into "workspaces" -- collections of documents accessed by certain users.
+Syncing happens one workspace at a time.

-### Editing data; multiple users and devices; conflicts
+## Editing data; multiple users and devices; conflicts

 A single author can use multiple devices at the same time.
 You "log into" a device by providing your public and private key, like a username and password.